LukeShu/leaguer/docs/DesignDocument.md

 Server
   : Server model providing access to system settings such as Language, Time_Zone, Server_name, Owner_name, and Version.
 This class is edited and read by the MainController.

-Tournement
+Tournament
-  : This model represents the structure of a tournement.
-It will have several data sections to it including:  The match settings, the matches contained inside of the tournement, a unique id for the tournement, and the registered players that are participating in the tournement.
+  : This model represents the structure of a tournament.
+It will have several data sections to it including:  The match settings, the matches contained inside of the tournament, a unique id for the tournament, and the registered players that are participating in the tournament.
 This class interacts with a multitude of other model classes (see UML) and all four tournament controllers.

 Match
   : A match will be a single set of data that contains all of the statistics of one game.
-This includes: players personal scores, team members, scores for each team, game time, the tournement that match took place in, and the date.
+This includes: players personal scores, team members, scores for each team, game time, the tournament that match took place in, and the date.
 This model interacts with the match controller, and is both a part of and has a many to one relationship with a tournament object.

 Team
-  : This model will consist of a list of players for a tournement.
-The team creation process is chosen by the host of the tournement and team setup will either be pre-determined teams or randomly assigned teams.
+  : This model will consist of a list of players for a tournament.
+The team creation process is chosen by the host of the tournament and team setup will either be pre-determined teams or randomly assigned teams.
 This model interacts with the tournament model class.

 User
   : This model represents all types of users; hosts, players, and